alexhegit/zc702_dpu140_trd/Hands-On.md

 ### Vivado IPI
 The DPU v1.4.0 is the unified version to support Zynq and Zynq MPSoC.
 I just put one DPU 1152 on ZC702 since the limitation resource on XC7Z020-CLG484-1.
-And I use the common S-AXI Clock Mode to simplify the clock connection.
-You can find the option of Advanced setting of DPU IP.

 The details in step by step can refer to PG338 and here just some highlight attentions.
 - S_AXI Clock @ 100MHz